taisiiap/Training-BI-systems/Power BI/README.md

-# creating a custom dashboard for a company involved in sausage production and retail
+# Creating a custom dashboard for a company involved in sausage production and retail

 ## Description:
 There are two tabs: the first one provides a general review of the world market for sausage products, including import and export data.
 The second tab displays metrics related to the internal market.